chrisy/ptptest/README.md

 In no particular order:

-* Currently the client does not try to detect if any other clients are on its local network; it should.

 * Add some uPNP hooks.
 We want to be able to test interactions with port forwarding on an IGD.

-* Add a mechanism for the client to detect its own external IP address.
-  This may be useful when looking for local clients, though not reliably in a world of increasing CGN.

 * Use STUN.